animanoir/CtrlC_2_Are.na/README.md

 Inside the folder execute in the console `go run .`

+### Final executables

+Here is the Windows .exe file: https://github.com/animanoir/CtrlC_2_Are.na/releases/tag/windows

+I'll add soon the Mac apps (or if anyone wants to do it feel free).

 ## Build

 `go build` automatically detects your current operating system and architecture to build for that target by default.
 However, Go also supports cross-compilation, allowing you to build for different platforms by setting the `GOOS` and `GOARCH` environment variables.